aqjune/hol-light-materials/Setup.md

 **If it says `ledit` cannot be found**
 On Mac, `ledit` might not be found from PATHs even after installed.
 In this case, please rely on `brew install ledit`.
+If your distribution cannot find `ledit`, you can proceed `export LINE_EDITOR=" "` on the terminal and rerun `hol.sh`.
+This will introduce some inconveniences (for example, arrow keys will not work), but if actual source code editing will be done on a separate place like VSCode then it won't matter.

 ### Using HOL Light Server to improve experience